Live the Football Fever of Medellín

 2020 To Be Remembered with Empty Stadiums

-At present, as is the case in many other countries across the world, the matches are played without fans.
+During the tail-end of Covid, as was the case in many other countries across the world, the matches were played without fans.
 Spectators experience these matches sitting comfortably on the sofa at home and sharing their joys and comments through the magic of the internet and social media, rather than amongst thousands of their fellow supporters in the stadium.
-Under this new normal, the passion of Colombian football fans lives on.
+Under this new normal, the passion of Colombian football fans lived on.

 Who are the stars?